mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

    ![alt text](All_ScreenShot/image-15.png)
    - Click on update IAM Role.

 ### <span style="color: orange;">  **Writing the CI/CD Pipeline**

-Run the pipeline; the first time it would fail, and rerun it with parameters.

-- I ran the pipeline but it failed with below error message.

    - **Compile Stage**:
      - Use `actions/checkout` to clone the repository.
      - Set up the required environment (e.g., JDK 17 for Java projects).